qwebsolutions/metapsi/Metapsi.Tutorial/docs/articles/conditional-rendering.md

 ### Optional

-As it is very common to render based on a condition, Metapsi provides a special function called <span class="inline-code">Optional</span> that renders the provided virtual node just if the condition passes, otherwise it implicitly renders a hidden node.
+As it is very common to render based on a condition, Metapsi provides a special function called <span class="inline-code">Optional</span> that renders the provided virtual node just if the condition passes, otherwise it implicitly returns a hidden virtual node.

 CodeSample:OptionalRendering:View